Ramsi-K/mlops-text-summariser/README.md

 **Business Value:**

 - 🚀 Reduce manual effort in processing meeting notes by 80%
-- 💬 Enable real-time chat summarization for customer support
+- 💬 Enable real-time chat summarisation for customer support
 - 📄 Automate document processing for legal and healthcare sectors
 - ⏱️ Process hours of conversation into concise summaries in seconds

-**Dataset:** SAMSum - A collection of 16k messenger-like conversations with human-annotated summaries, specifically designed for conversational summarization tasks.
+**Dataset:** SAMSum - A collection of 16k messenger-like conversations with human-annotated summaries, specifically designed for conversational summarisation tasks.

 ## Architecture Overview